Age 3 – 4 years

 8:30 am to 11:30 am

-Our preschool classroom lays the foundation for future success both academically and socially.
+Our Casa classroom lays the foundation for future success both academically and socially.

 The calm and aesthetic environment allows students to explore and fully engage with a wide range of Montessori materials.
 Areas include Mathematics, Language and Culture, Sensorial and Practical Life.
 Preschool students develop a keen sense of pride in their work as they gradually master materials and are introduced to increasingly challenging activities.